 About The Whitgift Foundation

-We are local charity founded in 1596 by Archbishop John Whitgift with the mission to provide education for the young and care for the elderly in Croydon.
-Today, over 400 years later, we continue to expand our education and care services in the community:
+The Whitgift Foundation is a local charity founded in 1596 by Archbishop John Whitgift with the mission of providing education for the young and care for the elderly in Croydon.
+Today, over 400 years later, it continues to expand its education and care services in the community:

 We promote educational excellence through our three outstanding independent schools:

 • Old Palace of John Whitgift School: Nursery & Pre School (Ages 1-4/boys and girls): Preparatory (four to 10/girls only): Seniors (10-18/girls only)